Inside Out: Box office

 The North American premiere of Inside Out took place at the El Capitan Theatre (pictured in 2008).

-The 95-minute film Inside Out debuted in a competition at the 68th Cannes Film Festival on May 18, 2015, followed by a premiere on June 8 at the El Capitan Theatre in Hollywood, Los Angeles.
+The 95-minute film Inside Out debuted out of competition at the 68th Cannes Film Festival on May 18, 2015, followed by a premiere on June 8 at the El Capitan Theatre in Hollywood, Los Angeles.
 In the event at Cannes, the film received an eight-minute standing ovation.
 Inside Out was also released in Dolby Vision, making it one of the earliest films to adopt the format.
 In theaters, it was accompanied by a short film called Lava (2014).

 Inside Out was initially scheduled for release on May 30, 2014, but was postponed to June 19, 2015.
 During its opening weekend in the United States and Canada, Inside Out grossed $90.4 million across 3,946 theaters, 3,100 of which were in 3D, debuting at number two behind Jurassic World ($106.6 million).
 This revenue included $3.7 million from Thursday night previews.
 The weekend-total figure made Inside Out the first Pixar film not to debut at number one, the biggest number-two debut of all time (surpassing The Day After Tomorrow), and the largest opening weekend for any original film (surpassing Avatar), and was Pixar's second-biggest opening after Toy Story 3.
 Multiple factors were attributed to Inside Outs successful opening such as its Cannes premiere, CinemaCon, and Fathom Events screenings, favorable word-of-mouth, favorable critical reception, and its release over the Father's Day weekend.
 It primarily drew a mostly female audience and approximately 71 percent of the viewers were families.
 The film grossed $52.1 million in its second weekend—a reduction of 42 percent—and $29.3 million in its third.
 After finishing its theatrical run on December 10, 2015, Inside Out had grossed $356.9 million in the U.S. and Canada as the fourth-highest-grossing film of the year.
 In July 2020, due to the worldwide closure of cinemas during the COVID-19 pandemic and limits on which films played, Inside Out returned to 442 theaters—mostly drive-ins—and grossed $340,000.